Spider Mite Identification in Australia: Spot Them Before They Spread

 Higher humidity can slow reproduction but won’t eliminate mites.
 Use it as a supportive measure only.

-Happy growing, and remember: the sooner you identify spider mites, the easier they are to beat.
+And remember, the sooner you identify spider mites, the easier they are to beat.
 Keep that loupe handy and your leaves dust-free, and you’ll stay one step ahead of these sap-sucking menaces.

 About the Author